 - organising and / or participating in cultural food growing events

-We also offer training based work where participants can complete tasks to gain accredited certificates and go onto further training.
+The practical gardening skills our volunteers learn, enable them to gain accredited certificates either for their own enjoyment or to help access further training.
 The Assessment and Qualifications Alliance (AQA) Unit Award Scheme has a number of units covering plant propagation, introduction to greenhouse management and vegetable growing etc. Volunteers are supported to select and complete the relevant units.